Smh1111/SE_website/README.md

-# SE_website - Web Programming Semester Project
+# Web Programming Semester Project
 ## Project Description

 SE_website is our ambitious web programming semester project.
 We aim to create an innovative and dynamic web application that showcases our skills in web development.
 This project is a collaborative effort by the following team members: